0x7df/0x7df.github.io/content/properties-of-the-strong-nuclear-force.md

 6. Strong - the fact that nuclear binding energies are high (of order MeV per nucleon) despite Coulomb repulsion indicates this.
 7. Saturated - the fact that the binding energy per nucleon is fairly constant (7 - 9 MeV) indicates that the strong force is saturated.
+This means that the total binding energy of the nucleus is proportional to the number of constituents.